Norfolk Home Learning

 and why I believe in home education

-The seeds of my preference for home education were sown about 45 years ago.
-I was a young schoolteacher coping with an unruly class of 10-year-olds in the shadow of Leeds jail.
+Imagine me 45 years ago - a young schoolteacher coping with an unruly class of 10-year-olds in the shadow of Leeds jail.
 When alarm bells rang they thronged the windows to see if anyone's dad was making a break for freedom.
 (Quite a few families had moved from slum to slum in order to stay near dad.)

-I don't know where Stephen had learned all this.
-It wasn't at school, that's for certain.
+Where had Stephen learned all this?
+It wasn't at school, that was for sure.
 And six more years of school wouldn't mend his miserable life or his 'discipline issues.'

 I'd love to know what happened to that amazing boy.
 If he did become a master locksmith he won't owe me or his school any thanks.